danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 Authoritative DNS servers serve out signed DNS records.
 Serving new DNSSEC signing algorithms should not be a problem as a well-written authoritative DNS server implementation should be agnostic to the RR DATA they serve.

+The one exception is if the new cryptographic algorithms are used in the creation of NSEC/NSEC3 responses.
+In the case of new NSEC/NSEC3 algorithms, the authoritative DNS server software would need to be updated to be able to use the new algorithms.

 Note that some authoritative server implementations could include DNSSEC signing as part of the server and thus also fall into the "Signing Software" category below.

-[NOTE(OS): Do we also address new NSEC/NSEC3 hashing algorithms?
-Because that would require update in the authoritative DNS server.]

 ## Signing Software